eightyseven76/simpleshulkers/README.md

 * **Q: Can I use this mod in my modpack?**
     * A: Yes!
 You are absolutely free to include Simple Shulkers in your modpacks under the terms of the MIT License.
 We appreciate attribution to the mod and a link back to this page, but it's not strictly required by the license.
 * **Q: Will you be adding more wood types or features?**
-    * A: We've already added Acacia and Jungle wood types in the latest update!
+    * A: We've already added Dark Oak, Mangrove and Cherry wood types in the latest update!
 We are always open to feedback and suggestions for additional wood types or other features.
 Join our community discussions or create a suggestion on our [GitHub Issues page](https://github.com/eightyseven76/simpleshulkers/issues).
 * **Q: Is this mod compatible with other storage mods like Refined Storage or Applied Energistics 2?**
     * A: Simple Shulkers is designed to be highly compatible.
 While we don't have specific integrations, they function like vanilla shulker boxes and should generally work.
 If you find issues, please report them!
 * **Q: Will this mod be updated for future Minecraft versions?**